 When to see a doctor

-Call your doctor right away or visit the emergency room if you have severe pain or a fever.
+Call your doctor immediately or visit the emergency room if you have:

 Outer ear infection